LibraryCarpentry/lc-marcedit/episodes/05-profiling-your-MARC-data.md

 #### Solution

 1. The 245 field number is formatted incorrectly.
 The MarcEditor relies on a standard format to identify and take actions on fields.
-Remove the rogue space and update the field number to correct this record.
+Fix the missing MARC field 245 for the title 'McGregor Smith Scout Reservation Master Plan by Erik Schofield' by changing the line with =2 4 \0$a to =245  \0$a Removing the rogue space in the field number will correct this record.